 There’s nothing quite as satisfying as a cash windfall, whether it’s a bonus from work or a gift or somebody finally buying the rights to your life story.

 The temptation is to splash the cash: get the kitchen done, go on holiday and buy that personalised hang-glider you’ve been hankering after.
 However, if you can spare any extra cash to overpay the mortgage then in the longer term you’ll have more cash every month for those extras.
-Aim to dedicate any windfalls to the mortgage fund.
+Aim to dedicate any windfalls to the mortgage fund, remembering to check your mortgage arrangement to see if any overpayment penalties apply.

 Little savings add up, there’s no time like the present and those extra years of a mortgage-free life is worth working towards.
 Over to you!